 Herr Bassal, you see, is proud of the German team's performance, and he has no hesitation about waving the black-red-gold banner:

 "We have hung little German flags outside for years," Bassal explains.
 But this year, he and his cousins decided they would do something different.
 They placed a special order with a textile company, and soon a giant German flag worth €500 ($616) was hanging on the outside of the building where Bassal's store is located.
 Measuring 22 meters tall and 5 meters wide (72 feet by 16 feet), the over-sized banner covers five stories.
-For Bassal, a German with Lebanese roots, the flag is a symbol of "We live in Germany and we also belong to Germany," he explains.
+For Bassal, a German with Lebanese roots, the flag is a symbol of cultural integration.
+"We live in Germany and we also belong to Germany," he explains.

 "We live in Germany and we also belong to Germany."
 A better and more moving statement of successful integration, you might think, is hard to imagine.